 During the P-J biomass study completed in 2004, the costs associated with the treatment application methods were compiled and reported in the Cost Documentation Report.
 A brief description of the treatment activities completed during this project is presented in Table 1.
-Note that the per acres costs in the study were based on the contract prices of the BLM Mount Wilson Project described in Section 3.3.2.

 Approximately 12 acres of P-J woodland near the Pony Springs area were part of the study plot.
 In the study, all mature trees were cut down and removed to determine how existing understory plants and newly seeded plants would respond to different vegetative management treatments.
-Most trees were felled by feller-bunchers.
+Most trees were cut and harvested by fellerbunchers.
 Trees larger than 16 inches in diameter at the base were hand-cut with chain saws.
 Cut trees were placed into small piles so they could be skidded (i.e., pulled along the ground to a central location).
 Skidding was accomplished by using a rubber-tired skidder equipped with a grapple.
 Whole trees were chipped with a 27-inch whole-tree chip-harvester, with the chips being stockpiled at the landing and later spread over the test plots.
-The estimated conversion between cubic yards and bone dry tons is 10 cubic yards per bone dry ton.
-Thus the cost per bone dry ton for felling and piling, skidding, and chipping is \$58.50 per bone dry ton.

 Operation Acres Total Cost (\$) Cost per Hour per Machine (\$) Cost per Acre (\$) Volume Produced (Cubic Yards) Cost per Cubic Yard of Chips (\$)

-Felling and Piling 12 3,120 89.66 260
+Cutting and Piling 12 3,120 89.66 260

 Skidding 12 1,740 42.65 145

 Chipping 12 3,420 168.63 285 1,415 2.42

-Total 12 8,280 690 1,415 5.85
+Total 12 8,280 690 1,415 2.42